-Taking a holistic view of health and applying this concept to an educational setting, self-care can be defined as s eps taken by educators to take care of their mental, emotional, and physical wellbeing.
+Taking a holistic view of health and applying this concept to an educational setting, self-care can be defined as steps taken by educators to take care of their mental, emotional, and physical wellbeing.
 While each individual will have different ways of managing their work-related stress, some resources have been developed to try to provide some ideas of how to support teacher wellbeing.
-UNICEF, for example, drew from the experiences of teachers during the COVID-19 pandemic to develop a list of tips that you might find helpful in lea ning to practise self-care, which UNICEF notes "is a necessity, not a luxury":
+UNICEF, for example, drew from the experiences of teachers during the COVID-19 pandemic to develop a list of tips that you might find helpful in learning to practise self-care, which UNICEF notes "is a necessity, not a luxury":

-Make self-care a part of your daily routine, even if it's just setting aside 60 seconds for deep breathing to clear your head before lessons start Ş Prioritise self-care activities if you want self-care to become a regular part of your life بنا الله الله الله الله الله الله الله ال Eat well, get enough sleep and exercise regularly Do an activity you enjoy or find meaningful every day Take time out of your day to talk to a friend or family member about how you are feeling Talk to your colleagues about how you are feeling about teaching and see if you can find ways together to support everyone's wellbeing
+Make self-care a part of your daily routine, even if it's just setting aside 60 seconds for deep breathing to clear your head before lessons start

-Create a routine for home and for work as much as possible Avoid the overuse of substances that temporarily change your mood or energy level (such as caffeine, alcohol or nicotine) At the end of each day, make a list of positive things that happened that day Remind yourself daily to let go of the things that are out of your control Ō Take regular breaks throughout the day
+Prioritise self-care activities if you want self-care to become a regular part of your life

+Eat well, get enough sleep and exercise regularly

+Do an activity you enjoy or find meaningful every day

+Take time out of your day to talk to a friend or family member about how you are feeling

+Talk to your colleagues about how you are feeling about teaching and see if you can find ways together to support everyone's wellbeing

 The socio-ecological model we examined earlier in Section 1.4 to help us understand the needs and support systems of CAAFAG at different levels can also be helpful in thinking about how your wellbeing needs can be met (INEE, 2021).
-However, this time, instead of the child being at the centre, you consider yourself at the centre, and refle t on the protective and risk factors affecting your wellbeing at different levels:
+However, this time, instead of the child being at the centre, you consider yourself at the centre, and reflect on the protective and risk factors affecting your wellbeing at different levels:

 For example, within the learning environment, are there colleagues you can reach out to for support when you are overburdened with work?
 Do you have a friend or family member who is keen to spend time with you who you enjoy meeting up with?
-Can you find me tal health services in your community you can turn to?
-These are a few ideas for practising self-care as a first s ep towards improving your wellbeing.
+Can you find mental health services in your community you can turn to?
+These are a few ideas for practising self-care as a first step towards improving your wellbeing.